Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Background and Notation

 \end{definition}

 Due to Lemma 4.4 in \cite{KMSwB} taking the concave envelope does not effect the values of the underlying function $\tilde{\fct}_\sv(\op)$ for valuative points $ \op \in \text{Val}_{\flag}$.

-Computing the actual values of a Newton--Okounkov function $\fct_\sv$ becomes extremely difficult and thus the functions are not well-known even in some of the easiest cases.
+Computing the actual values of a Newton--Okounkov function $\fct_\sv$ becomes extremely difficult and thus the functions are unknown even in some of the easiest cases.
 In general as far as the formal properties of $\fct_Z$ we will make use of the following know facts.

 \begin{itemize} \item $\fct_Z$ is non-negative and concave (\cite{MR3297156} or \cite{BC}, Lemma 1.6, 1.7). \item $\fct_Z$ depends only on the numerical equivalence class of $\ds$ (\cite{KMSwB}, Proposition 5.6). \item $\fct_Z$ is continuous if $\nob{\flag}{\ds}$ is a polytope (\cite{KMSwB}, Theorem 1.1). \item The numbers